chris-armstrong/dynaglue/README.md

 ## Status

-This project is currently **experimental**, more proof-of-concept than rock-solid production-ready modelling library.

-**Its API is unstable and will change**, so it should not be used for anything important (just yet anyway :-).
+This project is currently in in progress (alpha). **Its API is unstable and is undergoing change**, so take care and keep an eye on updates for now.

 Please try it out, report bugs, suggest improvements or submit sensible code changes.